8th OSM Hackfest

 In addition, experienced users and developers will have the opportunity to hack into OSM, build complex examples, fine-tune, test and demonstrate Release SEVEN and experimental features on the OSM Remote Labs network.

 - Install OSM and run some examples

 - Get familiar with OSM's GUI and CLI

-- Create own VNF and NS descriptors and build packages
+- Create basic VNF and NS Descriptors and build own packages

 - Model dynamic Life Cycle Management operations with Day-1 and Day-2 actions

 - Configure Fault and Performance Management and close-loop operations